vuejs/vue2-ssr-docs/en/bundle-renderer.md

 })
 ```

-When `rendertoString` is called on a bundle renderer, it will automatically execute the function exported by the bundle to create an app instance (passing `context` as the argument) , and then render it.
+When `renderToString` is called on a bundle renderer, it will automatically execute the function exported by the bundle to create an app instance (passing `context` as the argument) , and then render it.

 ---